How eDiscovery Services Can Help A Solo Practitioner or Small Firm

 Our Disco software will extract relevant information from all digital files including databases, word processing files, spreadsheets, email, instant messaging logs, and website visits.
 We go beyond the scene to examine web browsing activity, demonstrate evidence of tampering with electronic files and/or file deletion, reveal the content of temporary files, obtain data fragments, identify metadata, unlock/search password protected files, and establish data usage histories.

-If you are interested in using our Disco software servers to store and maintain e-discovery materials, especially large files, TDG also offers hosted document review that allows you to login from anywhere.
-This can be an asset for a large case where you may need to review a file on the fly.
+If you are interested in using our cloud software to store and maintain e-discovery materials, especially large files, just let us know in our quote form.
+TDG offers hosted document review utilizing CS Disco that allows you to login from anywhere.
+This can be an asset for a large case where you may need to review a file on the fly, or the beach.

 When you need e-discovery, The Document Group can save you time and money.
 For more information, contact us at (888)316-4670 for a free quote.